WEEK 4: PARTY IN THE ELECTORATE

 students over their college careers when it came to lifestyle issues such as

 abortion, same sex marriage, and legalized marijuana (p.
-135).
+138, American Public Opinion, 11th edition).
 Perhaps the

 educational environment provided by college professors plays some role, as by